TinToSer/PinsTer/README.md

 A Pinging Software to do very fast parallel pinging in bulk and visualize in Web-Browser.
 It can also be used in SCADA/HMI for integrating tags for getting realtime device status.

+The tool has been developed in GO and HTML

 The tool has been developed to help all the people dealing with Networking devices and its Monitoring